sfali16/RNPokeSearch/README.md

 4) Note: May need to remove things that are not supported by android, like <b> or <br> basic html stuff

 <h2>My own additions:</h2>

-* Added keyboard listener when Enter is pressed in search box (works on web only)
+- Added keyboard listener when Enter is pressed in search box (works on web only)
+- Switched expo to typescript & added a Typeahead component for search